gerrit-coder/test/gerrit/README.md

      ./gerrit.sh run
      ```

-**Problem**: Container fails to start with "gerrit.config is a directory" error
+**Problem**: Container fails to start with "gerrit.config not found" error
-- **Solution**: The local `./gerrit.config` file doesn't exist, so Docker created it as a directory.
+- **Solution**: The local `./gerrit.config` file doesn't exist.
 Fix by:
-  1. Remove the directory: `rm -rf ./gerrit.config`
-  2. Let Gerrit initialize first (comment out the gerrit.config volume line in docker-compose.yml temporarily)
-  3. Copy the generated config: `docker cp gerrit:/var/gerrit/review_site/etc/gerrit.config ./gerrit.config`
-  4. Re-enable the volume mapping and restart
+  1. Create or copy a `gerrit.config` file to the current directory
+  2. See the "Getting a Default Configuration" section above for instructions on obtaining a default config

+**Problem**: Container fails to start with mount error "not a directory"
+- **Solution**: This should not happen with the init container setup.
+If it does:
+  1. Stop all containers: `./gerrit.sh stop`
+  2. Remove the volume: `docker volume rm test_gerrit_site`
+  3. Restart: `./gerrit.sh run` (the init container will recreate the directory structure)

 ### Plugin Issues